scotws/TaliForth2/README.md

 [https://github.com/scotws/TaliForth2](https://github.com/scotws/TaliForth2).

-## A little more detail
+## A little more detail please

 Tali Forth 2 aims to be, roughly in order of priority:

 - **Easy to try.** Download the source -- or even just the binary `taliforth-py65mon.bin` -- and run the emulator with `py65mon -m 65c02 -r taliforth-py65mon.bin` to get it running.
 This lets you experiment with a working 8-bit Forth for the 65c02 without any special configuration.
+This includes things like block wordset.

 - **Simple**.
 The simple subroutine-threaded (STC) design and excessively commented source code give hobbyists the chance to study a working Forth at the lowest level.
-Separate documentation in the `docs` folder discusses specific topics.
+Separate documentation - including a manual with more than 100 pages - in the `docs` folder discusses specific topics and offers tutorials.
 The aim is to make it easy to port Tali Forth 2 to various 65c02 hardware projects.

 - **Specific**.
 Many Forths available are "general" implementations with a small core adapted to the target processor.
 Tali Forth 2 was written as a "bare